yugandharajagtap/gloccery/README.md

 <h1>Grocery Shop Management System</h1>

+<h2>Industry:</h2>
+<h4>Ed-Tech</h4>

 <h2>Project Title:</h2>
 Dockerization and Deployment of a Static Website on Azure Container Instances

+<h2>Problem Statement/Opportunity:</h2>
+In the ed-tech industry, the challenge is not only to deliver educational content effectively but also to transform the learning experience for students globally.
+The opportunity arises in leveraging Azure's advanced capabilities, including App Service plans and Managed Identity, to develop an online groccery shop management web app and deploy seamlessly across channels, fostering an engaging and accessible learning environment.

 <h2>Documentation:</h2>
 Creating and Deploying a Docker Image for a Static Website on Azure Container Registry and Container Instances